jonahsmith/realtime-storytelling/assignment2/README.md

 pip install -r requirements.txt
 ```

 You also need the Redis in-memory database system installed on your machine, and the server should be running on the default port when you try to run this notification system.
-If you don't have it installed yet, you can do so using brew (or your prefered package manager):
+If you don't have it installed yet, you can do so using brew (or your preferred package manager):

 ```
 brew install redis